Back

 Research

-TCGplayer’s about us pages, centers around engaging concepts such as ‘trust,’ ‘community’ and ‘passion,’ which brings out a sense of confidence, adventure and camaraderie.
+• TCGplayer’s about us pages center around engaging concepts such as ‘trust,’ ‘community,’ and ‘passion,’ which bring out a sense of confidence, adventure, and camaraderie.

-I debated using log in vs sign in, because I thought log in was more game-like, but Google Trends showed me that sign in had a higher SEO metric, and so I valued that data over my subjective analysis.
+• I debated using log in vs sign in, because I thought log in was more game-like, but google trends showed me that sign in had a higher SEO metric.

 Guidelines